 This compact guide, designed to look as good on your shelf as it is useful, will help you learn how to make the most of your light so you can reap the physical and emotional benefits of living with plants.

 Become the best houseplant parent you can be with beginner-friendly tips and tools.
 Houseplants are a great way to decorate, ease stress, and stay connected with nature when you’re indoors.
-If you’re looking to grow your collection and need some advice, Houseplants for Beginners has all the information you’ll need to successfully care for your plants and help them thrive.
-Learn how to shop for and repot houseplants, choose the best place in your home for them, and address a variety of challenges like pests and diseases.
+If you’re looking to grow your collection and need some advice, Houseplants for Beginners has all the information you’ll need to care for your plants and help them thrive.
+Learn how to shop for and repot houseplants, choose the best place in your home for them, and address various challenges like pests and diseases.
 With 120 common houseplant profiles grouped from low maintenance to high maintenance, you can familiarize yourself with individual plant needs and choose the best ones for your lifestyle.

 Houseplants are more popular than ever: as expert writer and gardening enthusiast Heather Rodino notes, “plants have demonstrated therapeutic value, clean the air, and are an affordable way of decorating, adding beauty to your home, and making even the smallest rented space feel like your own.”
 She offers a lighthearted, colorfully illustrated overview of caring for your indoor garden, profiling 50 of the most popular houseplants, from the Boston fern and the fiddle-leaf fig to the moth orchid.
-Her accessible advice on handling pests and diseases, troubleshooting problems, and assessing your growing conditions, will give novices the confidence they need to begin nurturing their own collection.
+In addition, her accessible advice on handling pests and diseases, troubleshooting problems, and assessing your growing conditions will give novices the confidence they need to begin nurturing their own collection.